cdqp/anyloop/doc/conf.md

 ```

 Save this file as `test.json` and run it with `anyloop -pl trace test.json`.
 You
-should see a trace of the `anyloop:delay` device being processed ten times a
+should see a trace of the `anyloop:delay` device being procced ten times a
 second.
 Let's add an `anyloop:logger` to print the pipeline state.

 ```json